crossplane-contrib/provider-gcp/docs/upgrading-to-v0.18.x.md

 # Upgrading to v0.18.x

-Starting with `v0.18.0` version, [provider-gcp] will use `v1` version of GCP APIs for container group instead of `v1beta1`.
+Starting with `v0.18.0` version, [provider-gcp] will use `v1` version of GCP APIs instead of `v1beta1` for all resource.
 Please note that, this is not about Kubernetes API Versions for managed resource types, rather about the version of Google Cloud APIs that our controllers use.
-Users relying on beta features, suggested to use [provider-gcp-beta] instead, which could be installed side-by-side with [provider-gcp].
+Users relying on beta features suggested to use [provider-gcp-beta] instead, which could be installed side-by-side with [provider-gcp].
 For more details on this, please see [RFC issue for provider-gcp-beta] and description of [the PR switching v1].

 This resulted in breaking API changes in `v0.18.x` for `GKECluster` and `NodePool` types which require the manual migration steps in this document.
-Please note, even you don't have these resources, you should still need to follow the guide for a successful provider package upgrade, where unrelated steps would be a no-op.
+Please note, even if you don't have these resources, you should still need to follow the guide for a successful provider package upgrade, where unrelated steps would be a no-op.